when relevant content is

 Tandberg also sells tape libraries and drives, RDX removable disk, disk backup and low-end NAS.
 Kelly pointed out that Tandberg’s tape and NAS products are sold into a lower-end of the market than Overland’s, and there is little or no competing products.

-“The product lines are complimentary with minimal overlap,” he said.
+“The product lines are complementary with minimal overlap,” he said.

 Overland executives disclosed in May that they were discussing a merger with Tandberg.
 Kelly said he hopes the shareholder vote needed to close the deal will come by the end of the year.